archangelstv/Prophecy-of-the-Archangels/README.md

 It's the camel not the burro
 They take the burro, the camel walks away
-Thie meaning is obscured, but true
+The meaning is obscured, but true

 Israel and Trump take their turn
 This sets the stage